khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - Create Private AWS network
 - Perform healcheck for your app

+## Virtual_private_gateway
+- A virtual private gateway (VGW), also known as a VPN Gateway,
+- is the endpoint on the VPC side of your VPN connection.
+- You can create a virtual private gateway before creating the VPC itself.
 ## AWS_Direct_Connect
 - Establish a dedicated network connection from your premises to AWS.
 - AWS Direct Connect lets you establish a dedicated network connection between your network and one of the AWS Direct Connect locations.